hoffmangroup/segway/doc/segway.rst

 uses.
 To learn more about using GMTK to create your own models there the `GMTK documentation`_.

+The **train** and **annotate** modes of Segway accepts models where states are given labeled names, rather than using the default GMTK numeric labels.
+To assign label names to states of a random variable, the ``.str`` structure file desciption of that variable should contain the line ``symboltable: collection("labels_name")`` where the desired list of label names is in a name collection in the ``input.master`` file named ``labels_name``.
+Consult the `GMTK documentation`_ for more detailed information.

+These names must contain only alphanumeric characters and will be written to the output annotation file.
+This feature is not supported for the **posterior** mode.

 .. _GMTK documentation: https://github.com/melodi-lab/gmtk/blob/master/documentation.pdf

 .. _segment-duration-model: